 Daylilies do not require copious amounts of water and will survive long, dry periods without it; nonetheless they do branch and bloom much better if well watered.
 A good soaking once a week is fine and helps prevent spider mite infestation.

 Apply a slow release fertiliser such as Searles Recharge in July or August.
-Through spring and summer the plants will benefit from applications of a quick acting fertiliser such as Searles Flourish together with regular applications of Searles Liquid Potash.
-SeaMax® Fish & Kelp and 5IN1 are excellent organic fertilisers for daylilies and can be applied throughout the warm season.
+Through spring and summer the plants will benefit from applications of a quick acting fertiliser such as Searles Flourish and regular applications of Searles Liquid Potash.
+SeaMax® Organic Fertiliser Liquid and 5IN1 are excellent organic fertilisers for daylilies and can be applied throughout the warm season.

 Pest and disease control

 Serious problems are rare, particularly on well grown plants.
 Mites (which cause the leaves to fade, turn tan and then brown) can be brushed off or blasted away by a jet of water.
-Aphids (which cause pimples on the buds, irregular colour in new growth and other problems) can be controlled with monthly sprays of garlic in soapy water or commercially-available insecticidal soap sprays.
-If you get other insect problems, contact your garden centre or a daylily specialist nursery.
-Crown Rot is the only disease known to affect day- lilies; signs are the whole plant turning yellow and rotting.
-It has to be dug up, the foliage cut back, the affected crown area removed and the roots and crown soaked in a fungicide for an hour, then replanted in a different location.
+Aphids (which cause pimples on the buds, irregular colour in new growth and other problems) can be controlled with an insecticidal soap spray, like Ecofend Vegetable & Garden.
+Contact your garden centre or a daylily specialist nursery if you have other insect problems.
+Crown Rot is the only disease known to affect daylilies; signs are the whole plant turning yellow and rotting.
+It has to be dug up, the foliage cut back, the affected crown area removed, and the roots and crown soaked in a fungicide for an hour, then replanted in a different location.
 This condition is more common in damp, humid weather.